adesito/GigisPizzaHOL/microservices/hol5967_userguide.md

 ![](./images/image103.png)

-For Properties section, we will provide you with details to connect to a preconfigured DevCS instance from which you an import the project in this url:
+To fill the **Properties** section, we will provide you with details to connect to a preconfigured DevCS instance from which you can import the project in next url, and click on AccessBucket to get the information.

 https://github.com/oraclespainpresales/GigisPizzaHOL/tree/master/microservices/Credentials

+You could download the same project from github, as a zip file, in your own Oracle Object Storage Bucket and then import it from that bucket, in the same way but with your own credentials.
+If you want to use this second method, you must download the project zip file [here](https://github.com/oraclespainpresales/GigisPizzaHOL/raw/master/downloads/wedo-devops-gigis-vbcs-HOLzip).

 Click on Next: